CalmBum/CalmBum/README.md

 ░╚════╝░╚═╝░░╚═╝╚══════╝╚═╝░░░░░╚═╝╚═════╝░░╚═════╝░╚═╝░░░░░╚═╝

-This is a passion project from SuccMyBum and _-Cal-_
+This is a passion project from SuccMyBum and Cal

 Artwork by Tilian

-The script is for car enthusiasts
+The script is for car enthusiasts using Stand mod menu in GTA5

-Make sure to place the folder named CalmBum into your resources folder
+Place the folder named 'CalmBum' into your lib folder Go into the repo within Stand and make sure you have "pretty.json" enabled under dependencies Enabled internet access
+Enjoy :)